ApiniLabs/PAC-ID/README.md

 _All systems are using the **same** globally unique identifier for referring to the balance._

-The `PAC-ID` also serves as foundation for further Smart Building Blocks that provide functionality that wouldn’t be feasible with proprietary identifiers.
+The `PAC-ID` also serves as a foundation for further Smart Building Blocks that provide functionality that wouldn’t be feasible with proprietary identifiers.

 ## Specification